msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

     > "The Objective can be lifted and dragged like any other object."
   * Start treating Objectives like objects by using the revamped Lifting and Dragging rules.

-### Gauntlet

-#### Scoring (New)

-* Add "Scoring" section, which includes the following:
-    > "The enemy starts with points equal to the number of PCs.
-At the end of each round, the enemy loses points equal to the number of PCs in the CZ minus the number of enemies in the CZ (minimum 0)."

-#### Victory Conditions

-* Replace "Victory Conditions" with the following:
-    > * PC Victory: The PCs reduce the enemy's points to 0 or fewer.
-    > * Enemy Victory: The enemy loses no points for 3 consecutive rounds.
-  * I tend to find round timers inorganic and would rather tie victory directly to the actions of the PCs (or NPCs) instead of "running out the clock".
-The goal here is to encourage PCs to quickly reach the CZ and hold it under duress.
-If the PCs are skilled, they can end the sitrep much faster.

 ### Holdout

 #### Scoring